Service

 - Toe props, spacers and taping to improve alignment

-- Strength & mobility exercises for forefoot stability
+- Strength and mobility exercises for forefoot stability

 - Custom or prefabricated orthotics when indicated